 - Connect breather hose to breather cover and fitting on adapter elbow.
-Route fuel line adjacent to fuel solenoid, and secure to carburetor inlet with a clamp. - 2.
-Align air cleaner mounting bracket with valve cover mounting holes and start screws.
-On two-barrel carburetor models start two mounting screws into top of intake manifold. - Check alignment of bracket and torque valve cover screws as prescribed in Install Valve Covers.
-Torque upper mounting screws into manifold (two-barrel models only) to 9.9 N⋅m (88 in. lb.). - 4.
-Connect air cleaner hose to elbow or adapter on carburetor and secure with a clamp.
-Install and tighten hood onto air cleaner inlet.
+Route fuel line adjacent to fuel solenoid, and secure to carburetor inlet with a clamp. - Install a new air cleaner gasket.
+Make sure all holes align and are open. - 3.
+Align air cleaner mounting bracket (if equipped) with valve cover mounting holes and start screws. - 4.
+Install air cleaner assembly onto mounting studs.
+Secure with hex flange nuts.
+Torque nuts in 2 stages: first to 7.3 N·m (65 in. lb.), then finally to 8.2 N·m (73 in. lb.), using sequence shown.
+Start two mounting screws into top of intake manifold. - Check alignment of bracket and torque valve cover screws as prescribed in Install Valve Covers.
+Torque upper mounting screws into manifold to 9.9 N·m (88 in. lb.). - Connect air cleaner hose to elbow or adapter on carburetor and secure with a clamp.